 After the first American planes appeared over the airfield, the detail was ended the next day.
 Larry was sent to Japan on the Canadian Inventor on July 4, 1944.
 The ship sailed but returned to Manila because of boiler problems After repairs had been made, on July 16, the ship sailed again.
 The ship again experienced boiler problems, and the other ships in the convoy left it behind to make the trip alone.
 It arrived at Takao, Formosa on July 23 and remained there for ten days.
 While in port, salt was loaded onto the ship.

 In Japan, Larry was held as a prisoner at the Nagoya #3-B, also known as Funatsu, until the end of the war.
 In the camp, the POWs were beaten for the slightest violation of the camp rules.
 The Japanese used sticks, clubs, belts, swords, picks, and leather and rubber belts during the beatings.
-The POWs were hit over their heads, necks, arms, legs, buttocks, and backs until, in many cases, until they were unconscious.
+The POWs were hit over their heads, necks, arms, legs, buttocks, and on their backs until, in many cases, they were unconscious.
 Many of the POWs had bruises, black eyes, and scars from being burned.

 They often were forced to kneel on bamboo poles placed under their kneecaps, for long periods of time, while the guards jumped on the calves of their legs to force the poles into the knees more deeply.
 They were next kicked and placed in the guardhouse of the time nude in cold weather and had water poured on them.
 They were not allowed medical attention while in the guardhouse.
 In addition, their food rations were cut, and if a POW somehow escaped, he was returned to the guardhouse and starved.